AimTheSun/AimTheSun/README.md

 Hi!
 I'm Pedro Mirassol, an aspiring Junior Software Developer.
 My experience in Web3 and NFT projects is what led me to become a programmer, driven by my passion for technology.

-I enjoy problem-solving and combining technical skills with creativity to build effective solutions.
-I'm committed to continuous growth, both professionally and personally, through activities like gym training and running.

 Let’s connect!
 I’d love to discuss technology and collaborate on exciting projects.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pedromirassol/) | [Email](mailto:mirassol.pedro@gmail.com)